TernaryFortress/Security-Checklist/Linux/README.md

 **blacklist.sh** - Automatically disables problematic services and binaries (executables) that are often exploited by attackers.
 The full rundown/explanation is found in services.md and binaries.md

+**firewall.sh** - Configures a very secure port firewall using NF Tables.
+Only the minimum required for basic functionality is allowed through.

 ## Domain Knowledge

 **Terminal** - The terminal window (also known as shell) is how you run most commands in Linux.
 You can manually type stuff, or you can create a file and run things via `bash /path/to/file`, either by typing out a path to the file, or dragging the file into the window to auto-populate the path.